Relativistic feedback mechanism in homogeneous electric fields revisited: Conclusion

 \section{Conclusion}

-The aim of this study was to propose a method of strengthening the impact of relativistic feedback on RREA multiplication in the atmosphere.
-Interference between positron- and gamma-based relativistic feedback was proposed to amplify runaway electron generation, potentially leading to a decrease in the minimal electric field required to induce RREA burst.
+The aim of this work was to revisit a method of analytical formulation of relativistic feedback from RREA multiplication in the atmosphere.
+Positron- and gamma-based relativistic feedbacks were proposed to be the building blocks of relativistic feedback.
+This assumption was proved to be correct as relativistic feedback was revived in the form of $\Gamma=\Gamma(\nu_{e^-}, \nu_{e^- \rightarrow \gamma} \nu_{\gamma \rightarrow e^-})$

-The influence of RREA's secondary particles (positron and gamma quanta) on its dynamics is expressed not only in their independent combination of relativistic feedbacks but also in mutual amplification.
-Thus, the resulting multiplication factor of combined relativistic feedback allowed an analysis of the minimal conditions for RREA burst.
-Despite all of the above, combined relativistic feedback does not provide RREA burst under the conditions observed in numerous experiments.
+The influence of RREA's secondary particles (positron and gamma quanta) on its dynamics is expressed not only in their emphasized feedbacks but also in their mutual amplification.
+Thus, the resulting multiplication factor of resurged relativistic feedback allowed an analysis of the minimal conditions for an RREA burst.
+Being related to the lightning initiation problem and TGF, relativistic feedback does not provide RREA bursts under the conditions observed in experiments.

 Further research into the influence of feedback mechanisms on RREA dynamics in atmospheric electric field structures will be required to develop a modified feedback mechanism capable of producing RREA bursts at electric field values comparable to those observed in experiments.
 As well, it is important to study its role in high-energy atmospheric processes, such as TGF, TGE, NBE, etc.